ftc-25805/ftc-25805.github.io/docs/prd.md

 4.  [cite_start]The website must include a blog/news section for sharing team progress and updates. [cite: 442]
 5.  [cite_start]The website must feature a resource section where educational guides and YouTube videos can be organized and accessed. [cite: 442]
 6.  [cite_start]The website layout must be responsive and function correctly on desktop, tablet, and mobile devices. [cite: 442]
+7.  **New:** The homepage must be redesigned to feature a robot spotlight, a description of the FTC program, and a component to showcase sponsors.
+8.  **New:** The Resources page must be re-architected into a multi-page guide using a sidebar for navigation.
+9.  **New:** The "About" page must be expanded to include dedicated sections for current team members, mentors, and alumni.

 #### **Non-Functional**